List of Coronation Street characters introduced in 1983: Percy Sugden

 Percy Sugden played by Bill Waddington.
 He appeared between 1983 and 1997.
 The character was introduced to Coronation Street as a potential caretaker of the Community Centre.
 Percy's niece, Elaine Prior, stayed with him until she married Bill Webster (Peter Armitage).
 Percy was also a school traffic warden, and Phyllis Pearce (Jill Summers) came to respect him greatly after he was injured trying to protect her.

 Shirley Armitage

+Bob Statham

+Bob Statham was the owner of the Weatherfield Recorder Newspaper.
+He first appeared when he sold Ken Barlow (William Roache) a 33% share of the business, but became a sleeping partner as Ken became editor after the departure of Pamela Mitchell.
+Despite this, Statham did put his foot down when Ken wanted to write a critical article on Mike Baldwin's (Johnny Briggs), who had recently had an affair with his wife, Deirdre Barlow (Anne Kirkbride), Graffiti Club.
+Statham told Ken to write a positive article on Baldwin's club, which caused Ken hurt after the recent events that took place.